livegnik/2way-poc-design/01-protocol/10-versioning-and-compatibility.md

 If incompatibility is detected after partial interaction, the system must:

 - Abort the interaction immediately.
-- Discard all uncommitted data.
+- Discard all uncommitted data (see [02-architecture/managers/02-storage-manager.md](../02-architecture/managers/02-storage-manager.md)).
 - Preserve all local invariants.

 No retry or downgrade behavior is defined at the protocol level.